akrone-hach/awesome/README.md

 - [Apparatus Assembly](https://github.com/kgolid/apparatus-assembly): Animation of the Apparatus Generator.
 Watch the [DEMO](https://assembly.generated.space/) for hours
 - [Chess.com Move analysis](https://chesscoach.network/): Put in your chess.com username and this app will show you what mistakes you commonly make
 - [Orb Farm: Fish tank/eco system simulator](https://orb.farm/): A fun toy to play around with and watch what happens
+- [Game of Life in Typescript](https://huth.me/conway4/): Typescript implementation of Conway's Game of Life

 [back to top](#contents)